blockchainsllc/in3-docs/docs/api-c.md

 USN API.

-This header-file defines easy to use function, which are verifying USN-Messages.
+This header-file defines an easy-to-use function, which is verifying USN-Messages.

 Location: src/api/usn/usn_api.h